Kim Peterson

 Peterson was a donor for the Marine's Toys for Tots Christmas drive, and from 1997 to 2005 he produced a comedy bits CD, donating all the proceeds to the drive.
 In addition he hosted an annual charity golf tournament.
 Peterson is an avid motorcycle enthusiast.

 From December 2005 to May 5, 2006, members of Peterson's support team started to lose their positions at WGST.
 Jim Gossett, a voice impersonator who specialized in past presidents Ronald Reagan, George H. W. Bush, George W. Bush, and classic celebrities such as Johnny Carson, among others, quit his job in December 2005.
 Two months later, WGST-AM's sports director, Pete Davis, was fired for reasons not publicly disclosed.
 A final firing among Peterson's team was on May 5, when his producer, Wayne Kitchens, was terminated.
 Kitchens told an online media outlet (Buzz) that management was upset when he didn't bleep out an anti-Muslim statement Peterson said on the air the week prior to his firing.
 Kitchens has speculated that the firings were an attempt to force Peterson to quit.

 Peterson's final broadcast for WGST was on November 20, 2006.
 The station announced the next day that he was no longer on the air.

 The Kimmer Show

-The Kimmer Show is an afternoon radio talk show on Atlanta's WYAY Talk 106.7 radio station hosted by Peterson, and featuring Pete "Snake" Davis, Chad "Hangman" Potier, and John-Boy.
-The show was formerly broadcast on the WGST AM radio station (640 kHz) in Atlanta.
-Peterson referred to himself as "The Stain" after being called that by an angry listener named Rick.
-Peterson was known for giving other hosts nicknames, such as Tom Hughes ("The King", fellow broadcaster who hosted AM-Atlanta on WGST), Sam Memmolo "Shadetree Mechanic", host of a weekend radio show on WGST, Stu Klitenic ("The Bank Robber", baseball radio pre-game and post-game announcer for the Atlanta Braves), Mark Lemke ("The Lemmer", former Second baseman for the Atlanta Braves who is now pre-game and post-game radio announcer for the baseball club), Dave McBride ("Mac the Mechanic", works with Memmolo on his weekend radio program), Gene Henssler ("Dr. Gene, The Money Machine", chair of the Henssler Group, a financial-consulting firm in the metro Atlanta area).
-He referred to former morning-show host Sean Hannity as "Hannie-pie" and "The Tin Man."